-I TWAS FOR THE HON.
-MARCUS GARVEY at an early age an uplifting vision of African liberation imagined, mapped out and foreseen as the dawning of a new light and life on earth and the initiation of a new history of humankind and the world.
+I t was for Marcus Garvey at an early age an uplifting vision of African liberation imagined, mapped out and foreseen as the dawning of a new light and life on earth and the initiation of a new history of humankind and the world.
 He said, "I saw before me then, as I do now, a new world of Black people, a nation of sturdy people, making their impress on civilization and causing a new light to dawn upon the human race".
 And from the beginning, Garvey realized that his vision could not come to fruition and fulfillment as just a dream, but had to draw from and be built on and in the work, strength and struggles of our people.

 Garvey wanted us to free Africa, as a continent and world community, to free ourselves and be ourselves; to map out and pave the roads we want and need to walk on; to build the good lives we want and deserve to live; and to struggle always with our shared vision and sense of inevitable victory in our hearts and minds.
 He knew too that in spite of the many identities and roles we might acquire and assume, our primary sense of self must be African and that African must always mean excellence in all we do in self-defining, self-developing and self-fulfilling ways.
-He knew also, and reminded us over and over, that we cannot simply focus on our smaller individual self, but must also and always understand ourselves and engage the world in collective and world-encompassing ways without losing our anchor in the space and smaller circles of the lives we live.
+He knew also, and reminded us over and over, that we cannot simply focus on our smaller individual self. but must also and always understand ourselves and engage the world in collective and world-encompassing ways without losing our anchor in the space and smaller circles of the lives we live.

 Garvey also tells and teaches us that the Creator "made us in the fullness of ourselves".
-This does not mean that we are made as finished products, but rather that we have the capacity within us to realize ourselves, and the right and responsibility to know ourselves, develop ourselves and construct ourselves in expansive ways that lead to liberation and our lifting up the light for the dawning of a new day.
+This does not mean that we are made as finished products, but rather that we have the capacity, right and responsibility to know ourselves, develop ourselves and construct ourselves in expansive ways that lead to liberation and our lifting up the light for the dawning of a new day.
 He stressed several values that are key to our freeing ourselves, being ourselves and building the just, good and sustainable world we all want and deserve to live in.
 But I want to focus on five of these values which include and require others in the process and practice of African liberation.
 They are: active unity; deep faith; hard work; uncrackable courage; and relentless struggle.

 Unity is key to any project and is expressed in a sense of togetherness and a resultant commitment to each other and to shared vision and goals.
-This is clearly a teaching against vulgar forms of individualism and a stress on feeling an anchoring oneness with our family, friends, and people and a profound commitment to working for what Garvey called the common good of all.
-He tells us "the time has come for those of us who have the vision of the future to inspire our people to a closer kinship, to a closer love of self, because it is through this appreciation of self will we be able to rise to that higher life", a life of freedom, justice, peace, good, and flourishing we long for and deserve.
+This is clearly a vulgar forms teaching against individualism and a stress on feeling a anchoring oneness with our family, friends, and people and a profound commitment to working for what Garvey called the common good of all.
+He tells us "the time has come for those of us who have the vision of the future to inspire our people to a closer kinship, to a closer love of self, because it is through this appreciation of self will we be able to rise to that higher life", a life of freedom, peace, justice, good, flourishing we long for and deserve.
 Indeed, it's only through coming together, uniting "into one mighty bond that we can successfully pilot our way through the avenues of opposition and the oceans of difficulties that seem to confront us".
-And as always, he urges us to build for eternity so that we may live for eternity telling us that "the ends you serve that are selfish will take you no further than yourself, but the ends you serve that are for all, in common, will take you even into eternity".